YottaDB/YDBDoc/MessageRecovery/errors.rst

 SIMPLEAPINEST
 -----------------

-SIMPLEAPINEST, Attempt to nest a SimpleAPI call with another SimpleAPI call.
+SIMPLEAPINEST, Attempt to nest call of xxxx with a call to yyyy - nesting calls is not permitted in the Simple API

 Run Time Error: This indicates that a SimpleAPI call (function name identified in the message text) was attempted while another SimpleAPI call (whose function name is also identified in the message text) is still running (possible for example, through a call-in or trigger invocation).
 Nesting of such SimpleAPI calls is not currently permitted.